 Why someone would need to record an iPhone screen

 There are multiple reasons why someone would want to record their iPhone screen.
-For example, your mum might have just got her first smartphone and need instructions on how to use a certain feature, but you are not around to show her in person.
+For example, your mum might have just gotten her first smartphone and needs instructions on how to use a certain feature, but you are not around to show her in person.

 Perhaps you want to provide feedback to your friend who has developed an iOS application and wants to sell it on the official app store.
 Or maybe you and a friend have a fun competition playing mobile games, and you want to show off your latest achievements?

 To start, make sure that the screen recording feature is activated.
 Go to the Settings and tap on the Control Center section, then select Customize Controls.